 Evelyn Schuele, MA, NCC, LPC

-Evelyn's view on counseling begins with an unconditional positive regard for each client that is rooted in their inherent dignity as a human person.
-It is her objective to walk with, challenge, and empower her clients to experience healing emotionally, mentally, physically and spiritually.
-Ultimately, it is her goal that everyone she encounters, either in her clinical practice or daily life, would know by their interaction that they are inherently valuable, that suffering is not senseless, and that healing is possible.
+Evelyn knows that formation of a therapeutic alliance that is built on trust, empathy, and mutual respect is imperative to effective therapy and can, at times, in and of itself be healing.
+It is her objective to walk with, challenge, and empower her clients to experience healing in a safe, accepting environment.
+Ultimately, it is her goal that those she encounters, either in her clinical practice or daily life, would know that they are inherently valuable, that suffering can be made meaningful, and that healing is possible.